google-parfait/tensorflow-federated/tensorflow_federated/python/learning/README.md

     automatically generated Python
     [API documentation](https://www.tensorflow.org/federated/api_docs/python/tff).
-    Typically, a user will wrap their ML model as a subclass of `tff.learning.Model`, and then invoke one of the constructors listed in the API to create one or more `tff.Computation`s that implement pre-defined federated tasks (such as training or evaluation), and that can be invoked to run on their data sets.
+    Typically, a user will wrap their ML model as a subclass of `tff.learning.models.VariableModel`, and then invoke one of the constructors listed in the API to create one or more `tff.Computation`s that implement predefined federated tasks (such as training or evaluation), and that can be invoked to run on their data sets.

 *   **Federated Learning Researchers**.
 Users who will develop new federated learning algorithms, and may selectively reuse or extend a subset of the